How Much Should Managed IT Services Cost Your AEC Firm?

 Both of these models are valid and are used with equally great frequency today.
 However, the FULLY managed model is more successful and creates better value for your firm.
 The PARTIALLY managed model has some potential problems:

 - The managed services vendor reports to your IT resource (non-C Level) and not directly to you.
 This is probably the biggest reason why partially managed services relationships don’t last very long, and the two items below are closely related if not directly caused by this one.
 On the surface, this makes perfect sense.
 You trust your IT department to manage your IT provider/vendor.
 But you put your provider at a disadvantage.
 You may have noticed I used “vendor” and not “partner”, it’s because this creates a CLIENT / VENDOR relationship and not a true PARTNERSHIP, which decreases the value you get from the relationship.
-In this scenario all communications between yourself and the provider, in both directions, are filtered through the IT resource, and become subjective to THEIR Most system admins and engineers are TACTICAL and not STRATEGIC, and therefore will only understand the tactical aspects (WHAT?) of the request and not the (WHY?).
+In this scenario all communications between yourself and the provider, in both directions, are filtered through the IT resource, and become subjective to THEIR interpretation.
+Most system admins and engineers are TACTICAL and not STRATEGIC, and therefore will only understand the tactical aspects (WHAT?) of the request and not the (WHY?).

 - The vCIO does not get involved in a decision until it’s too late.
 The vCIO is a strategic advisor you usually get with every MSP account.
 These resources look at the business as a whole and provide IT recommendations based on many factors relating to your firm’s goals.
 They can point out factors to be considered when the decision has been made.
 They can bring in additional resources, like Subject Matter Experts, to increase the likelihood of a proper decision being made.
 Unfortunately, when the relationship is set up with your IT guy in the middle, you rarely get this benefit.
 Ninety-eight percent of the time, your vendor does not get involved in the decision process, they get involved after.
 They are told what to do and asked how much it will cost.
 At that point the question of “Why are we doing this?” no longer applies, it’s only “what are we doing and when?”